jumbosushi/git_practice/README.txt

-This is a repo for me to play arond with git!
+This is a repo for me to play arond with git
-Checkout others repos to see what I can actually do

     ∧＿∧　　 /￣￣￣￣
   （ ´･ω･)　＜　Sit back and relax, my friend
 　（ つ旦と）＼＿＿＿＿
 　 と＿）＿）

+"Knock-knock"
+"Who's there?"
+"Git"
+"Git who?"
+"Git on with your project!"